-Epping 1 became a popular place to race cars.
-This circuit was built in the latter part of 1950 and covered a distance of “3 miles and 440 yards”.
-The first race took place on 2 January 1951 and races were regularly held until the final meeting on 1 January 1958.
-The promoters were unable to obtain further permission to use this circuit due to increasing industrial development in the area at that particular time.
+It seems like Epping 1 became a favourite place to race cars!
+In the latter part of 1950, the “circuit” was built.
+The distance was “3 miles and 440 yards”.
+Consequently, the first race took place on 2 January 1951, and races were held until the final meeting on 1 January 1958.
+Finally, the promoters could not obtain further permission to use this circuit due to increasing industrial development in the area at that particular time.

 With the availability of power and the popularity of Cape Town Market, industrial businesses began to flourish.
-Consequently, in the mid to late 1960′s Epping Industria expanded dramatically.
+Consequently, in the mid to late 1960s, Epping Industria expanded.

-Epping Industria currently houses a large majority of the major business operations in the Western Cape.
+Epping Industria currently houses most of the significant business operations in the Western Cape.
 It is also the largest industrial suburb in the greater Cape Town area.